pvasek/kudu-wiki/Azure-Site-Extensions.md

 * `XDT_EXTENSIONPATH` is the version specific extension physical path
 * `HOME` is the site root path

+## Site Extension Gallery

+Site extensions can be shared with others using the Site Extensions gallery.
+See [this post](http://azure.microsoft.com/blog/2014/06/20/azure-web-sites-extensions/) for more information.

+### Install/Uninstall scripts for gallery extensions

+An extension installed from the gallery can contain install/uninstall scripts.
+To use this, simply include an install.cmd and/or uninstall.cmd at the root of your extension.
+You can find an example [here](https://github.com/ligershark/AzureJobs/tree/dcaa9ad748e00667e8aca70ce2cb1c8e6ef6797a/ImageCompressor.Job/SiteExtension) (taken from the Image Compressor extension).

 ## Debugging private Extensions

 #### Finding your applicationhost.config